-Many companies are thinking strategically about their “Win-rate” and how to improve it.
-Once a concern only for Enterprise companies, now SMB firms are exploring the benefits of a Win-Loss Analysis program.
+A checklist for companies considering a Win-Loss Analysis Program Many Sales leaders are thinking strategically about their “win-rate” and how to improve it.
+Once a focus only for Enterprise companies, …

 As a specialist in Win-Loss Analysis , I get a front row seat to some really interesting developments out on the playing field where solution-providers compete.
 I get to see a lot of stellar performance that is usually rewarded, and some frankly silly nonsense that makes you wonder who is minding the store.

 We’ve all seen the bumper stickers in traffic: No message; just a cryptic number – 13.1, 26.2 or even scarier digits if you are a normal person who doesn’t run ultra-Marathons.